 Leave information on how the day went and what work has been completed for the class teacher.

 If there is time at the start of the day get as much information on the pupils in your lessons as possible, especially surrounding SEN and whether there will be teaching assistants present.

 Always ensure that you keep teaching assistants engaged and involved in lessons.
 Remember they are just as important as you.
 Quite often they will report back to the cover coordinator about your lesson.

 Always leave the classroom tidy- but don’t mess too much with the teacher’s desk.

-Be aware of the school’s policy regarding rewards and sanctions.
-Each school has different systems so it’s important to know how to recognise and act upon good/ bad behaviour in line with the ‘normal school way’.
+Be aware of the schools policy regarding rewards and sanctions.
+Each school has different systems in place so it’s important you know how to recognise and act upon good/ bad behaviour in line with the ‘normal school way’.

 Be prepared- technology sometimes fails to work, so always have a backup!